freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/chain-search-query-helpers-to-narrow-search-results.english.md

 ## Description
 <section id='description'>
 If you don’t pass the callback as the last argument to <code>Model.find()</code> (or to the other search methods), the query is not executed.
 You can store the query in a variable for later use.
 This kind of object enables you to build up a query using chaining syntax.
 The actual db search is executed when you finally chain the method <code>.exec()</code>.
-Pass your callback to this last method.
+You always need to pass your callback to this last method.
 There are many query helpers, here we’ll use the most ‘famous’ ones.
 </section>

 ## Instructions